 In addition, the SCO both leads and attends multi-agency forums with its partners and stakeholders.
 In these instances, the SCO either develops or adheres to agreed terms of reference in terms of expectations.
-Examples of SCO-led governance structures are the newly formed Staffordshire and Stoke-on-Trent Strategic Community Safety Forum, the Local Combatting Drugs Partnership, the Local Criminal Justice Partnership Board, Commissioning and Development Boards for Victims, Domestic Abuse and Offender Management and the Violence Reduction Alliance Executive Board.
+Examples of SCO-led governance structures are:

+- the newly formed Staffordshire and Stoke-on-Trent Strategic Community Safety Forum, - the Local Combatting Drugs Partnership, - the Local Criminal Justice Partnership Board, - the Commissioning and Development Boards for Victims, - the Domestic Abuse and Offender Management Boards, - the Violence Reduction Alliance Executive Board.

-Police and Crime Commissioners also work jointly at a regional level, leading a Regional Governance Group (with Chief Constables attending) that oversees a number of regional collaboration agreements and a Regional Criminal Justice Forum.
+Police and Crime Commissioners also work jointly at a regional level, leading a Regional Governance Group, attended by Chief Constables, that oversees a number of regional collaboration agreements and a Regional Criminal Justice Forum.
 The SCO also attends local strategic and operational boards, along with task and finish groups, across a broad portfolio including adult and children's safeguarding and young people.
-These structures assist partnership working and provide opportunities for streamlined planning, joint commissioning and delivery whilst offering the opportunity for stakeholders to hold each other to account and challenge, plus address any deficits in actions and performance.
+These structures enable and support partnership working, and provide opportunities to influence the development of multi-agency strategies, streamline planning, and joint commissioning and delivery of a broad range of activity and services, and provides the forum for stakeholders to monitor performance and constructively challenge one another and hold each other to account,

-The Staffordshire Commissioner's Office keeps local MPs and Councillors informed on the work of the Commissioner and the office by sharing all news releases, including releases of particular importance issued by the Force and FARS.
+The SCO keeps local MPs and Councillors informed on the work of the SC and the office by sharing all news releases, including releases of particular importance issued by the Force and FARS.
 The SCO is a member of local and regional forums, where updates and activities can be shared with key strategic partners.

 SC accountability is tested and challenged through a number of channels.
-These include the Police, Fire and Crime Panel, comprised of local elected members who meet on a quarterly basis and who hold the SC to account, scrutinise the SCO, Force and FARS performance and regularly review and scrutinise the financial health of the organisations, including the production of the Medium-Term Financial Strategies.
+These include the Police, Fire and Crime Panel, comprised of elected members representing local authorities from across Staffordshire who meet on a quarterly basis.
+The Police, Fire and Crime Panel holds the SC to account, scrutinises the SCO, Force and FARS performance and regularly reviews and scrutinises the financial health of the organisations, including the production of the Medium-Term Financial Strategies.